multi-os-engine/doc/source/multi-os-engine/4_create_ui/2_with_storyboard/with_storyboard.rst

 Creating UIs Using Xcode Storyboards
 ====================================

 For complex UIs you can use Xcode's Interface Builder for designing and Multi-OS Engine for generating the Java* bindings in Android Studio*.
-This topic demonstrates how to use this approach for building the same Quiz App as in the Creating a UI with the Multi-OS Engine UI Designer topic.
+This topic demonstrates how to use this approach for building a sample Quiz App.

 1. Create a Stock Android Application
 =====================================